 Add asset classes and properties that your organization comprises a critical asset, and click UPDATE DEFINITION.

-The class of an entity is an abstract label that defines what the entity is within the concept of security operations.
+Click CLASS to display all the possible asset classes.
+The class of an asset is an abstract label that defines what the asset is within the concept of security operations.
 For more details, see the JupiterOne Data Model documentation.

-The Type of an entity represents the specific type of entity as defined by its source.
+In addition, you can click TYPE to further filter the assets by their type.
+The type of an asset represents its specific type of entity as defined by its source.
 For more details, see the JupiterOne Data Model documentation.

-Selecting an entity in the table will bring up its detailed properties in a side panel on the right.
+When you select any of the assets in the filtered results table, its detailed properties side panel opens on the right.